Austin Riley Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA among all league pitching staffs (3.94).
+- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (3.95).

-- Giants pitchers combine to surrender 126 home runs (one per game), the fourth-fewest in baseball.
+- Giants pitchers combine to surrender 126 home runs (one per game), the fourth-fewest in the league.

+- Webb will try to grab his 10th victory when he makes the start for the Giants, his 26th of the season.
+He is 9-9 with a 3.42 ERA and 157 strikeouts in 163 2/3 innings pitched.

-- His most recent time out came on Sunday against the Texas Rangers, when the right-hander went 4 1/3 innings, surrendering six earned runs while allowing nine hits.
+- In his most recent appearance on Sunday, the righty tossed 8 2/3 innings against the Texas Rangers, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.